nbrandaleone-blog/canary-blog/README.md

 ## Testing

 Once the second CloudFormation script completes, the new green ECS service will be stared within seconds.
 Monitor both the Route53 HostedZone screen, along with the StepFunction console.
 You will see the weights change slowly at first, and then faster.
 The StepFunction has a GUI where you can visualize these changes.
+If you want to test it again, do the following:
+1. Reset your *Triggered* item in the DynamoDB table to "false", for the "green-app" index.
+2. Stop your ECS task, which is associated with your *green-app* container.
+Once the ECS service notices it is dead, it will restart it.
+This will re-trigger the process, and you will notice the Route53 weights changing, and the StepFunction firing again.

 ![Diagram 4](images/stepFunction.png)
-A few notes on the above test procedure:
+A few notes on the above test procedure: <UPDATE>

 ## Cleaning Up

 To clean-up delete the CloudFormation scripts in reverse order.
 You must delete the ALB records in the Route53 HostedZone manually, or you will get a "delete-failure".
+Do not forget you delete your S3 bucket.

 ## Resources created in this exercise <UPDATE>